sarataz/jobWeb/README.md

 ## installation
+ <p> Feel free to explore the app and see these features in action! </p>
-You can have a look at the website by downloading the files and try it.
+ by downloading the files and try it.

 ## Screenshots